 Ontario is bear country – learn from these hair-raising videos

-Despite her co-workers’ attempts to drive the animal off, an outdoor worker was mauled to death by a black bear last month in Alberta.
-With this recent fatal attack, Ontario workers need to be mindful of similar bear dangers when working outdoors.
+Despite her co-workers’ attempts to drive the animal off, an outdoor worker was mauled to death by a black bear in Alberta.
+With this fatal attack, Ontario workers need to be mindful of similar bear dangers when working outdoors.
 Ontario is bear country and from spring until October is prime time for bears to forage.
 These large and hungry creatures spend nearly all their waking hours in search of food.

 What attracts bears to your location?